SolidWallOfCode/txn_box/doc/guide.en.rst

-ua-req        User agent request (inbound to proxy) proxy-req     Proxy request (outbound from proxy) upstream-rsp  Upstream response (inbound to proxy) proxy-rsp     Proxy response (outound from proxy)
+ua-req        User agent request (inbound to proxy) proxy-req     Proxy request (outbound from proxy) upstream-rsp  Upstream response (inbound to proxy) proxy-rsp     Proxy response (outbound from proxy)
 ============= =======================================

 The field related directives and extractors require an argument, which is the name of the HTTP